 These challenges can pigeonhole products to limit their offerings to one or two vehicle brands.
 When apps aren’t built on an agile infrastructure for future expansion, it becomes difficult to serve emerging markets and new business models.

 In this guide, you will learn how mobility companies accelerate market readiness by building their apps and services with a car API.

 Turo, the world’s biggest peer-to-peer marketplace, found that 36% of hosts list more than one car on the platform, making it difficult for hosts to show up in person for conflicting booking times.
 To help vehicle owners with unused cars find the most success with a peer-to-peer car sharing model, Turo needed a solution that could:

 To deliver this value to hosts, the company launched Turo Go to offer a contactless car sharing feature with vehicle integrations powered by a car API.

 A car API is a software intermediary that allows software applications and vehicles to talk to each other.
 When a mobility app sends an API request to a vehicle, data is retrieved to enable a particular functionality for end-users.

 In the case of a vehicle owner linking cars to Turo Go, an API request is used to access a vehicle’s location and lock or unlock the vehicle’s doors.
-Turo uses Smartcar’s platform to manage these API integrations across multiple vehicle makes and models.
+Turo uses Smartcar’s car API platform to manage these integrations across multiple vehicle makes and models.

 This allows the mobility industry to expand on traditional services and offer new customer-driven models like peer-to-peer car sharing.